 When test cases are displayed with their verify relationships it is easy to recognise if there are already test cases present for those specific requirements.

-Completeness, soundness and depth of detail are key when it comes to supporting other departments and disciplines partaking in the development process.
 In addition, disciplines such as systems architecture, design, implementation and testing are highly dependent from the requirements elicited as well as from their quality.
 The relevance of the requirements even goes beyond develpoment; activities like risk analysis, effort estimation maintenance and decomissioning are also based on the system requirements.

 The difference between textual elicitation of requirements and requirements diagrams is that diagrams allow for a significantly more structured and comprehensible way of illustrating requirements.
 Instead of compiling long and arduous lists, requirements engineers are able to model all relevant requirements in a way that is easily accessible for all project contributors.
 What is more, not only requirements are part of a requirements diagram, but also relationships to other elements.
 The example above shows a requirements diagram for an irrigation plant.

 Apart from the requirement Module Irrigation Control System we see various subordinate requirements marked by a contain relationship.
 There are also two derived requirements connected to the original requirement by a derive relationship, as well as stakeholders, test cases and refinements in form of a block diagram.